Akash1yadavv/Sunbase-Data-Assignment/README.md

 1. Open the application in your web browser.
 2. Navigate to the login page.
-3. Enter your login credentials.
+3. Enter These login credentials because whenever we run application then Admin credentials stored in database if admin not exist.
+    ```sh
     User Name:- admin@sunbasedata.com
     Password:- admin@123
+    ```

 5. Upon successful login, you will be redirected to the customer list page.